wp-plugins/image-symlinks/readme.txt

 * 0.8: Various tweaks.
 Made plugin translatable, and provided po file as well as danish translation.
 Increased max filesize of uploaded image.
 Massively polished the "insert after upload" experienced, and now showing a clickable thumbnail for insertion.
 Also added beta shortcode, [latestimages] which shows the last 15 images you've uploaded.
 * 0.8.3: Security fix.
 * 0.8.4: Security hardening release.
+* 0.8.5: Security fix for TimThumb, incl. latest version of the plugin.